gayathrinamasivayam/capturetocaption/README.md

 ![Contemporary bonded leather sofa with square base pillows](/download.png)
 #### Generated Caption: "Contemporary bonded leather sofa with square base pillows"

 ### The captioning system uses an encoder decoder architecture.
 It is based on the prior work done in the field of image captioning.
 The project was built on Keras with a Tensorflow backend.
-It consists of a lanugauage LSTM encoder, an image encoder which consists of pre-trained VGG 16 fed into a dense layer.
+It consists of a language LSTM encoder, an image encoder which consists of pre-trained VGG 16 fed into a dense layer.
 It uses an LSTM decoder.

 ![Model](/model.png)